 Step two: switch to an open pod system.

-Open pod systems such as the Lost Vape Orion Go (or any other well-recommended pod vapes) let you vape the e-liquid of your choice.
+Switch to a well-recommended pod vape that lets you vape the e-liquid of your choice.
 This will allow you to gradually lower nicotine strength and make quitting much easier.
 If you want a bit of an extra throat hit, go for freebase nicotine liquids since they hit stronger at less nicotine concentration than nicotine salt.
-It is advisable to start at relatively high levels (12 mg and above), to reduce any possible withdrawal symptoms.
+It is advisable to start at relatively high levels (12 mg and above) to reduce any possible withdrawal symptoms.

 You might feel that quitting vaping will be an overwhelming process, but it doesn’t have to be.
 Most of this feeling stems from the misconception that vaping and smoking are similar habits.
 Put it in context: if you are a vaper, you are not a smoker, and according to Public Health England, you have already done yourself a huge favor.